 Tipping: It’s how many of us eat dinner at the end of the day.
 Many visitors to Hawai’i are unsure about tipping here and how it works.
 For those of us in the service industry your generosity by way of gratuity is a large part of our income with regular wages on a lower end scale making it hard, without tips, to meet the cost of living.

 We love it here, we love what we do, and we love that you visit us!
 We do our best to help make your dreams of the perfect tropical island paradise vacation all you hope for and to serve each of you, our visitors, in the Spirit of Aloha.

 Please factor tipping into your budget as you plan your time and activities in Hawai’i.
 From coffee house baristas, food trucks and restaurant servers, hotel valet, room service, housekeeping, boat tours crewmembers, helicopter tours, zip line, hiking guides; the list goes on and on.
 15-20% of your total receipt is considered typical gratuity and is very much appreciated by all who spend their days making sure your Hawaiian vacation is the best in every way.

 You may share your appreciation and Aloha in a tip jar, the receipt book, or directly into the hand of the one providing service.
-As manager for a private boat charter company my favorite tip for tipping is this: The wind and waves may rock the boat, but only you can tip the crew!
+As a manager for a private boat charter company, my favorite tip for tipping is this: The wind and waves may rock the boat, but only you can tip the crew!
 Mahalo nui loa!